arnaudin/arnaudin.github.io/_projects/autodesk-cfd.md

     content: |
       ### Interface and Interaction Design

-      The following images show the general process: starting from low-fi sketches exploring broad design concepts, to digital wireframes, to mockups, to actual UI prototyping, and finally to polishing the icons and visual design.
+      The following images show the general process, with a focus on the ribbon toolbar since it is the primary interface: starting from low-fi sketches exploring broad design concepts, to digital wireframes, to mockups, to actual UI prototyping, and finally to polishing the icons and visual design.

   - section_layout: 1col-narrow
     images: